 6.6 NOTWITHSTANDING ANYTHING CONTAINED HEREIN TO THE CONTRARY, NO PARTY SHALL BE REQUIRED TO PAY OR BE LIABLE FOR SPECIAL, PUNITIVE, EXEMPLARY, INCIDENTAL, CONSEQUENTIAL OR INDIRECT DAMAGES (WHETHER OR NOT ARISING FROM ITS NEGLIGENCE) TO ANY OTHER PARTY.

-6.7 CSFB agrees that the Instructions and related transactions, any information concerning User's accounts, and any other information related or made available to CSFB by User that User indicates to CSFB is confidential at the time such information is communicated (collectively, "User Confidential Information") are confidential and shall not be discussed with or disclosed to any third party; provided, that any information (a) that is or may become generally available to the public or (b) that is known to CSFB at the time of disclosure or is thereafter acquired from a source other than CSFB Corporation that CSFB knows not to be in violation of any fiduciary duty or duty of confidentiality, shall not be considered User Confidential Information.
+6.7 CSFB agrees that the Instructions and related transactions, any information concerning User's accounts, and any other information related or made available to CSFB by User that User indicates to CSFB is confidential at the time such information is communicated (collectively, "User Confidential Information") are confidential and shall not be discussed with or disclosed to any third party; provided, that any information (a) that is or may become generally available to the public or (b) that is known to CSFB at the time of disclosure or is thereafter acquired from a source other than User that CSFB knows not to be in violation of any fiduciary duty or duty of confidentiality, shall not be considered User Confidential Information.
 CSFB will maintain reasonable procedures to prevent unauthorized use and disclosure of the User Confidential Information except for such information (i) as may be required or appropriate in response to any summons, subpoena, or otherwise in connection with any litigation, or to comply with any applicable law, order regulation, ruling or accounting disclosure rule or standard, (ii) as may be furnished to CSFB's auditors, attorneys, consultants, regulators or advisors with which CSFB has a written confidentiality agreement, or that otherwise are required to keep the information that is disclosed in confidence, or (iii) as otherwise may be required or appropriate to disclose in connection with any law, rule or regulation.

 IN WITNESS WHEREOF, the undersigned have agreed to the foregoing terms and conditions and have executed this Agreement on the date set forth under their signatures below.